Candidate privacy notice

 • To enable us to defend any claim (such as a discrimination claim) made in relation to your application.

-After these periods, and subject to our email retention policy, we will securely destroy your personal information in accordance with our data retention policy.
+After these periods, and subject to our email retention policy, we will securely destroy your personal information in accordance with our data retention policy and any applicable legal requirements.
+Please be aware that our email retention policy, which we maintain to ensure compliance with our regulatory obligations, may result in emails being retained (subject to internal restrictions) for 8 years.

 If we wish to retain your personal information on file, on the basis that a further opportunity may arise in future and we may wish to consider you for that, we will write to you separately, seeking your explicit consent to retain your personal information for a fixed period on that basis.